selkhateeb/hardlink/README.md

-# hardlink
+# hardlink-osx
-a simple command-line utility that implements directory hardlinks on Mac OsX
+a simple command-line utility that implements directory hardlinks on Mac OSX

-to link: `hardlink source destination`
+to link: `hardlink-osx source destination`
-to unlink: `hardlink -u destination`
+to unlink: `hardlink-osx -u destination`

 ## Motivation
 I was trying to patch a third-party library and make the files available in our